mcclaudace/copilot01/README.md

+> ***Please note that as this is a new project it may take a bit to gain traction and for Github to recognise it as an active, popular repo.***
 # The Free Github Copilot Project
 ![](https://img.shields.io/github/contributors/limitly/free-copilot?color=ff69b4&logo=github&style=for-the-badge)
 ![](https://img.shields.io/github/commit-activity/m/limitly/free-copilot?color=ff69b4&logo=github&style=for-the-badge)

 *****‼️IMPORTANT‼️** Once you get your collaborator role, you will need to commit to your workspace at least once a month in order to retain your role.
-This is to keep the repository "active" so other people can also get Copilot.***
+This is to keep the repository "active" so other people can also get Copilot.***\
-> ***Please note that as this is a new project it may take a bit to gain traction and for Github to recognise it as an active popular repo.***
+<br /><br />❗Please read the full [Terms of Use](/terms_of_use.md) carefully before using the repository.

 ## How This Works
 <img align="center" src="https://user-images.githubusercontent.com/86501179/203108318-1abe0f0e-b787-42e6-a3ae-b4bbf49d73bf.png">